AliceO2Group/Control/coconut/README.md

   level: info                                          # values: panic fatal error warning info debug
 verbose: false                                         # set to true to debug coconut
 nospinner: false                                       # set to true if calling coconut from a script
+nocolor: false                                         # set to true if calling coconut from a script
 ```

 ## Using `coconut`